kexiZeroing/FE-Learning-notes/doc/start-new-computer.md

     A curated list of shell commands specific to macOS: https://github.com/herrbischoff/awesome-macos-command-line

 8. Install Chrome extension [DevTools Theme: New Moon](https://github.com/taniarascia/new-moon-chrome-devtools), then set devtool's theme to "Dark" and go to Experiments and select "Allow custom UI themes".

-9. Add VS code extentions.
-Install `Prettier`, `GitLens`, `New Moon Theme`, `Live Server`.
+9. Add VS code extentions: `Prettier`, `GitLens`, `New Moon Theme`, `Live Server`, `Import Cost`.
+   - Prettier usage: https://prettier.io/docs/en/install.html
+   - `Import Cost` will display inline in the editor the size of the imported packages (imports and requires).

   Add `Emoji Snippets`, `Markdown Emoji` for emoji support :tada: and check https://github.com/ikatyang/emoji-cheat-sheet for emoji shortcode to use.
-   - Prettier usage: https://prettier.io/docs/en/install.html
    - `Emoji Snippets` (typing `:smile`) helps to insert emoji in HTML, JS, CSS, React and more.
 You can also add `"editor.quickSuggestions": true` in user settings.
    - `Markdown Emoji` (typing `:smile:`) supports to built-in Markdown preview.

 10. Check out dotfiles https://github.com/mathiasbynens/dotfiles

 Some references: